MTG-Deck-Aid/documentation-and-development/Documentation/Testing Documents/Testing.md

 ### Test Validation

 Test validation for this method requires quantitative and qualitative analysis.
 For the quantitative analysis, we need to validate that the AI returns the information in the required format.
 An example can be seen [here](./media/prompt.txt).
 The following test cases cover either the common cases or error cases expected from the LLM.
-Test validation for this method requires quantitative and qualitative analysis.
-For the quantitative analysis, we need to validate that the AI returns the information in the required format.
-An example can be seen [here](./media/prompt.txt).
-The following test cases cover either the common cases or error cases expected from the LLM.

 Common cases: